-- Behavioural interview with upline management (this interview is about learning who you are as a person.)
+- Behavioral interview with upline management (this interview is about learning who you are as a person)

-How should a candidate prepare for the technical assessment part of the application process?
+How should a candidate prepare for the online coding assessment?

 The problems won’t be too difficult and will be on topics that you’re learning in class.
 It may be a data structure or networking problem, or it may be focused on a technology where you’ll be asked to demonstrate your understanding on how to move or present the data.
 It’s all about, how you got the answer, how you understood the problem, and why you wrote the program the way you wrote it.
 Maybe you came up with the right answer, or maybe you didn’t but think it’s the right answer.
 Just focus on explaining your work and thought process.